Join us on Saturday 18th & Sunday 19th May for our Empire and Flag event.

 Empire Day was first celebrated in 1902 and was traditionally held on 24th May on the birthday of Queen Victoria.
 The day was intended to encourage people, especially children, to be aware of their duties as citizens of the British Empire.

-Following the hugely successful events in 2016 and 2017, we once again plan to tell the story of Flag Days, as part of our First World War Commemorations.
-Flag Days were held by organisations to raise money for causes including soldiers on the front line, prisoners of war and support for disabled servicemen.
+Flag Days were held by organisations during the First World War to raise money for causes including soldiers on the front line, prisoners of war and support for disabled servicemen.
 Whilst we will not be raising money for charity, we will be recognising the important contribution young people made towards fundraising during the First World War.

 Around the museum there will be activities for all the family to get involved with, as we commemorate young people’s admirable work during the First World War.
 Whilst down on the Events Field we will be celebrating the great work that young people do nowadays with displays by many groups including the Mini Police and Army cadets.
 Don’t miss the grand parade at 2.30pm.